bbc/device-discovery-pairing/document.md

 # Discovery and Pairing Literature Review for MediaScape

 ## Libby Miller, Chris Needham

 *Thanks to Matt Hammond for valuable comments and corrections.*

-This is an initial literature review, starting from the state of the art as described in the MediaScape description of work, and covering, briefly, discovery techniques used by UPnP, MDNS, and various applications that use them, such as Chromecast, Airplay and more experimental techniques.
+This is an initial literature review, starting from the state of the art as described in the MediaScape description of work, and covering, briefly, discovery techniques used by UPnP, mDNS, and various applications that use them, such as Chromecast, Airplay and more experimental techniques.
 It also looks at techniques used in NFC and Bluetooth, and various approaches for out-of-band linking of devices.
 It touches on various W3C and other specifications which are taking some of this work to the Web.

 The goal is to provide a short overview of some of the previous work in this area, which we can use to focus our efforts.

 Discovery and pairing are closely connected, since the purpose of discovery is to find a service, device or application to connect or pair to.
 Pairing itself then has particular characteristics, discussed later.
 We also provide brief summaries and links for various technologies I've looked at in this area.

 ## Discovery / pairing Overview